jfvilasPersonal/jwta-controller/README.md

 # Welcome

-This repo contains all source artifacts needed to create the Oberkorn controller of the [Oberkorn Authorizator project](https://jfvilaspersonal.github.io/oberkorn).
+Here we share some info on how to create an Oberkorn controller of the [Oberkorn Authorizator project](https://jfvilaspersonal.github.io/oberkorn).

 ## Oberkorn Authorizator project
 Oberkorn Authorizator is a module created for having the flexibility to deploy token validation (JWT or whatever token type) in front of any application project deployed